Budapestby VisitCity Guides

 Sample traditional lángos, a beloved Hungarian beach snack, from lakeside vendors

-Understanding Lake Balaton's beach system helps budget and plan effectively.
-Popular towns feature both paid beaches with enhanced facilities and free public beaches (szabadstrand) offering simpler but pleasant experiences.
-Paid beaches like Plázs Siófok and Balatonfüred's Esterházy Beach provide lifeguards, maintained facilities, playgrounds, and various food vendors, while free beaches offer grassy sunbathing areas and water access without entrance fees.
+Understanding Lake Balaton's beach system helps you budget and plan better.
+Popular towns have both paid beaches with extra facilities and free public beaches (szabadstrand) that give nice experiences without fees.
+Paid beaches like Plázs Siófok and Balatonfüred's Esterházy Beach provide lifeguards, maintained facilities, playgrounds, and food vendors, while free beaches have grassy sunbathing areas and water access at no cost.

 Water Sports and Activities

-Lake Balaton serves as a natural playground for water sports enthusiasts.
+Lake Balaton is a natural playground for water sports fans.
 Popular activities include swimming, paddleboarding (SUP), kayaking, sailing, and renting pedalos (water bikes).
-Rental costs vary by location and season, with pedalos around 3,800 HUF per hour, kayaks and SUP boards approximately 4,000 HUF per hour, and longer-term rentals offering better value.
+Rental costs vary by location and season, with pedalos around 3,800 HUF per hour, kayaks and SUP boards about 4,000 HUF per hour, and longer rentals giving better deals.

-No Balaton visit feels complete without sampling lángos, the deep-fried dough topped with garlic sauce, sour cream, and grated cheese that defines Hungarian beach culture.
-Fresh lake fish, particularly "fogas" (pike-perch), represents a local specialty often grilled or served in soups.
-The North Shore's vineyards produce excellent white wines, especially Olaszrizling, perfect for afternoon tastings.
+No Balaton trip is complete without trying lángos - the deep-fried dough topped with garlic sauce, sour cream, and grated cheese that defines Hungarian beach culture.
+Fresh lake fish, especially "fogas" (pike-perch), is a local specialty often grilled or served in soups.
+The North Shore's vineyards produce excellent white wines, particularly Olaszrizling, perfect for afternoon tastings.

-Restaurant prices range from budget-friendly options like lángos and casual café meals (2,500-5,000 HUF) to mid-range dining experiences.
-A daily two-course menu might cost around 2,190 HUF, while more elaborate dining experiences command higher prices.
+Restaurant prices range from budget options like lángos and casual café meals (2,500-5,000 HUF) to mid-range dining.
+A daily two-course menu might cost around 2,190 HUF, while fancier dining costs more.

 Sailboat silhouetted against golden sunset over Lake Balaton with hills in background